barankoca/Games/README.md

 # Games

 - I decided to use MVVM desing pattern.
-First reason is MVVM can reduce and seperate business logic and view.
+First reason is MVVM can reduce complexity and seperate business logic and view.
 Provides clean code and easy management.

 - If  I had more time I would like to work on image caching and error handlings.